edworzynska/bnb/README.md

 # BnB Booking Platform API

-The __BnB Booking Platform API__ allows users to list living spaces, manage bookings, and receive notifications.
+The __BnB Booking Platform API__ allows users to list living spaces and offer them to other users of the platform.
 This __RESTful API__ supports functionality to create, view, book, and manage users' spaces with an integrated email notification service.
-This BnB API project demonstrates foundational skills in __Spring Boot__, with secure password storage and comprehensive database interaction managed by JPA and Hibernate.

 ## Tech Stack